Introduction

 Facilities

-The Midi Classroom provides students with the opportunity to utilize state-of-the-art technology.
-The classroom features 16 MIDI-equipped Macintosh workstations where students can access various DAWs, music notation software, music sequencing tools, and accompaniment applications.
+The MIDI Classroom provides students with the opportunity to utilize state-of-the-art technology.
+The classroom features 17 MIDI-equipped Macintosh workstations where students can access various Digital Audio Workstations, music notation software, music sequencing tools, and accompaniment applications.

 An extensive collection of books, printed music, recordings, research journals, and additional technology are housed at YSU’s Maag Library.
 In addition, Maag Library provides access to numerous databases of music scores, recordings, research journals, and other resources.
 The Dana School of Music also has band, orchestral, choral, and jazz ensemble libraries with literature representing musical periods from the Middle Ages to the present.